17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 Are you considering moving to North Carolina but need to know if it's worth it?
 In this article, we will break down the Pros and Cons of living in North Carolina as a guide to help you make the best decision!

 North Carolina is one of the top states to live in, from the rolling Blue Ridge mountains to the sandy beaches and everything in between.
-Of course, there are ups and downs for any area, and before moving to a new state, it is essential that you understand the pros and cons.
+Of course, there are ups and downs for any area, and before moving to a new state, you must understand the pros and cons.

 As the 9th most populous state, NC is growing dramatically as more and more people realize they are being drawn to the beautiful state.
 Home to the birthplace of Aviation, delicious restaurants, friendly communities, stunning homes, and a deep history, there is no place like it.

-Don't miss out on the beauty, fun, and history that his state holds.
-Before deciding on where to move to in NC, make sure to completely understand all the pros and cons of this amazing state.
+Don't miss out on his state's beauty, fun, and history.
+Before deciding on where to move to in NC, make sure to completely understand all the pros and cons of this unique state.

 Keep reading to learn the pros and cons of living in North Carolina.